asimwe1/rust_chatapp/site/guide/requests.md

 Sometimes we need data associated with a request that isn't a direct data input.
 Rocket makes retrieving and validating such information easy through request guards.
-As example, consider the built-in request guard, [`Cookies`].
-Since `Cookies` is a request guard, an argument of that type can simply be added to a
+As an example, consider the built-in [`Cookies`] request guard.
+Because `Cookies` is a request guard, an argument of its type can simply be added to a
 handler:

 ```rust